 The Quittance team fight to achieve compensation for serious and catastrophic injuries, which includes reimbursement for the cost of treatment and physiotherapy.
 Quittance's panel of specialist solicitors have for many years aided people affected by severe accidents.
 Injuries held by the Courts to be serious and catastrophic include chemical burns and deep vein thrombosis.

 Read more: No win, no fee serious injury claims

-Under a CFA, Exmouth injury claimants will also not have to pay any fees upfront.
+Exmouth injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Exmouth, Devon and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Exmouth, Devon and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?

 Your personal injury solicitor will receive a success fee when they settle your injury claim.
 This fee is deducted from your final compensation.

 By law, a solicitor's success fee can be up to a maximum of 25%, whichever law firm you choose.

 You can discuss the success fee percentage with your injury lawyer before the claim process starts.